JoSimon05/YT-AdBlock_by_Jo/README.md

 <br>

 # Try my Extension!
-You can easily get **AdBlock for YouTube by Jo** from [this link](https://chromewebstore.google.com/detail/adblock-for-youtube-previ/pkcgdemjlnnlkoebkfpcbiklgoddjpak) <!-- AGGIORNA URL DOPO REVISIONE -->
+You can easily get **AdBlock for YouTube by Jo** from [this link](https://chromewebstore.google.com/detail/adblock-for-youtube-by-jo/pkcgdemjlnnlkoebkfpcbiklgoddjpak)